zfaustk/KHGraphDB/docs/home.md

 Rebuild it from the arena after replay; do not treat it as a second truth.

-4.2 froze in June.
-4.3 is the standby at year end: the copy cannot write, catch_up is a tail, the sentinel does not promote a stale log.
+4.3 is the standby at year end.
+5.0 is a
+Pos on a socket: mutation log, generation, pull, one-round hydrate.
+Commit does not wait.